-The Vietnam Veterans Memorial was defaced with graffiti in 2016.
+A replica Vietnam wall in Los Angeles was defaced with graffiti in late May 2016.

 On 6 June 2016, a Facebook user posted the following image and comment:

 The image was subsequently circulated widely across Facebook, with the descriptor “Vietnam Wall” leading many viewers to believe that the Vietnam Veterans Memorial in Washington, D.C. had been vandalized.
 However, the Associated Press published an article about the damage which noted that the defaced monument was a smaller replica painted (not engraved) on a wall in Los Angeles that had previously been the target of acts of vandalism: